Breast Implants Vs Fat Transfer: Which Do I Get?

 • Uses natural fat from your own body

-• Results are long-lasting and do not need replacing.
+• Results are long-lasting and do not require replacement.

 Breast Implants